-Public Interest Litigation (PIL) allows citizens to approach the courts to seek justice on behalf of disadvantaged or marginalised groups, addressing matters that impact society as a whole.
-Introduced in India in the late 1970s, PIL has become an important instrument for safeguarding fundamental rights, ensuring government accountability, and addressing social, environmental, and public health issues.
-This guide examines its purpose, procedures, landmark judgments, and limitations, emphasising how PIL promotes social justice, encourages civic engagement, and strengthens judicial activism by making legal remedies accessible to those who need them most.
+Public Interest Litigation PIL is a legal tool that empowers citizens to approach the Supreme Court or High Court on behalf of marginalized groups.
+Introduced in India during the late 1970s, PIL safeguards fundamental rights and ensures government accountability.
+It addresses critical social, environmental, and public health issues.
+This comprehensive guide explains the purpose of PIL, step-by-step procedures, landmark judgments, and key limitations.
+Understanding how to file a Public Interest Litigation helps promote social justice, encourages civic engagement, and strengthens judicial activism by making legal remedies accessible to all.

 What is Public Interest Litigation (PIL)?

-PIL, or Public Interest Litigation, is a legal mechanism that allows any citizen to approach the court to protect public interest or address issues affecting society.
-It serves as a means to promote social justice by letting individuals or groups file cases on behalf of those who cannot seek justice themselves due to poverty, social disadvantage, or other limitations.
-In India, PILs can be filed under Article 226 in a High Court or under Article 32 in the Supreme Court.
+Public Interest Litigation PIL is a legal mechanism that allows any Indian citizen to approach the court to protect public interest.
+It promotes social justice by enabling individuals or groups to file cases on behalf of those who cannot seek justice due to poverty or social disadvantage.
+Key features of PIL include:

 Objective behind filing a PIL